Social Media Monitoring and Innovation – Synthesio’s European Customer Advisory Council

 Key points of discussion:

-• Transparency, a smaller business hierarchy, small interconnected teams and clarity of business functions are all keys to promoting innovation; breaking away from organisational silos.
+• Transparency, a smaller business hierarchy, small interconnected teams and clarity of business functions are all keys to promoting innovation; breaking away from organizational silos.

 • Innovation doesn’t always need to be groundbreaking or an ‘invention’ – it can simply be a way of connecting ideas and improving processes.